Pikaday/Pikaday/README.md

 </script>
 ```

+### Get/set date

 `picker.toString('YYYY-MM-DD')`

 Returns the selected date in a string format.
-If [Moment.js](http://momentjs.com/) exists (recommended) then Pikaday can return any format Moment understands.
+If [Moment.js](http://momentjs.com/) exists (recommended) then Pikaday can return any format that Moment understands, otherwise you're stuck with JavaScript's default.

 `picker.getMoment()`